Sonnet 65

 When brisk winds send a shiver down my spine.

-How thoughts may stray, I may yet never know;
+How notions stray, I may yet never know—

 But thoughts of you return when cold winds blow.